manuel-plavsic/nix_slint_rust_template/README.md

 ];
 ```

 will result in a platform-not-found error.

-In case this list needs to be shortened, try removing the unwanted platforms one by one and testing immediately afterwards.
+#### Dependencies

+Some dependencies might need a specific version of the build tools.
+You need to add it to the `buildToolsVersions` list for the app to compile correctly (the respective platform version possibly also needs to be added to the `platformVersions` list).

+The Android tools provided by Google (installed without Nix) automate this process in the background (they automatically fetch the required build tools versions; multiple versions are cached automatically).

 ### Android Emulator